georgebaskervil/laser/SECURITY.md

 ### Response Process

-I am committed to trying to review reports and respond promptly as follows:

-### Response Process

 I am committed to reviewing reports and responding promptly as follows:

 1. I will try my best to acknowledge receipt of your report within 48 hours.